CT Alcohol-Related Accident Lawyers

 - Lost wages: If you must take time away from work to recover from your injuries you may be able to collect compensation for lost wages.

 - Loss of earning capacity: When a person is unable to earn the same amount of money as he or she did prior to their accident, they may be awarded compensation for a loss of earning capacity.

 - Pain and suffering: Damages for pain and suffering typically compensate the victim for the physical pain caused by their injuries.
-These damages may also include compensation for emotional distress, which refers to the anxiety, depression, fear, frustration and other mental suffering that can develop as a result of an injury.
+These damages may also include compensation for emotional distress, which refers to the anxiety, depression, fear, frustration, and other mental sufferings that can develop as a result of an injury.